 Immediately after imaging, remove one tissue culture insert from the 6-well plate [1-MED-over the shoulder], and carefully transfer the insert to a sterile polyethylene bag containing 20-milliliters of pre-warmed experimental medium bubbled with 95% oxygen and 5% carbon dioxide [2-CU].

 Talent (sitting at the TC hood with the slices in a 6-well plate, the polyethylene bag and any other tools needed) lifts the lid and uses forceps to remove an insert from the 6-well plate.
+The insert is placed inside the bag

-The insert is placed inside the bag.
+.

 Carefully remove any air bubbles, and seal the sterile bag by twisting the top and applying a plastic clamp [1-MED].